Salmon Salad

 Instructions

-- Start by cooking the salmon using your preferred method.
-Much of the time I use my method from Baked Salmon, baking in a 425F oven for 12-15 minutes, but you can also cook in a skillet over medium high heat, which takes about 5-10 minutes depending on the thickness of your salmon.
+- Start by cooking the salmon using your preferred method, making sure to season the fish first with 1 tsp of salt and 1/2 tsp black pepper.
+Much of the time I use the method from my Baked Salmon post, baking in a 425F oven for 12-15 minutes, but you can also cook in a skillet over medium high heat, which takes about 5-10 minutes depending on the thickness of your fish.
 You may also grill it, poach it, etc. When the salmon is cooked through to 140 degrees F, flake the salmon with a fork (and discard any skin).

 - It is now ready to be enjoyed warm, or you can pop it into the fridge until fully chilled.
 Enjoy!